cdonhofer/ThreadOff/index.md

 - you have to carefully think about what size your tasks should be
 - which size the thread pool should be
 - what type of pool to use
+- adapt these settings as your requirements change
 - etc.

 So, although there's still a lot to explore, my impression is that both types of threads are here to stay.
 While virtual threads perfectly fulfill their main intentions ([see JEP 425](https://openjdk.org/jeps/425)), they also serve as a way of simplifying concurrency in most situations.